Hurricane Helene

 Navigational Boat Locks Update:

-All District locks are expected to reopen on Friday, September 27, 2024 for their normal operating hours.
+All District locks reopened on Friday, September 27, 2024 for their normal operating hours.
 Boaters can sign up for navigation alert text messages and emails here.
 Visit SFWMD.gov/Navigation for detailed information.

 Reminders for Residents and Visitors: